 In addition, the following Directors who served during the year held supporter warrants at beginning of the year.
 Each supporter warrant entitled the holder to subscribe for one ordinary share at an exercise price of 323.27 pence, exercisable at any time between 1 December 2015 and 31 December 2019.
 All these warrants were exercised in June 2019.

-2019 2018

-Number of Number of
+2019 Number of supporter warrants 2018 Number of supporter warrants

-supporter supporter

-warrants warrants

 Anthony Townsend - 34,000

 Tony Dalwood - 212,500

 Further details of the supporter warrants can be found in Note 26 to these financial statements.